riconaranjo/Super-Awesome-Store/README.md

 productImages = [Int: UIImage]() // index and images
 ```

-In the json structure, each image has a source url where the image can be downloaded from.
-In order to download these, a *URLSession* is used in the same way as for retrieving the json data.
+In the JSON structure, each image has a source url where the image can be downloaded from.
+In order to download these, a *URLSession* is used in the same way as for retrieving the JSON data.
 Here a session is started for each image at the same time as the cell is populated with the Product title, vendor, and number of variants.

 When the image is retrieved, it is both loaded onto the table view cell and stored in the _productImages_ dictionary along with the index of the cell.